Easy Way to Plant Carrots from Seed

 Gardening is simple...but it isn't easy!

-Instead of giving up or growing less, I searched for ways to cut back on the work load that comes with growing my own vegetables.
+Not being one to compromise, I began searching for ways to cut back on the work load that comes with growing my own vegetables.

-Choose the Best Types of Carrot for Your Garden Soil
+Tips on Choosing the Best Carrots for Your Garden

 Best Carrot Varieties for Clay Soil